ribo916/docusign-service/readme.txt

 ## DOCUSIGN SETUP

 ### Prerequisites
 This REPLIT requires the user to setup a free DocuSign account.
-Under Apps and Keys, you must create an integration application.
-Essentially, if you can create a quickstart or postman collection against your account, you can configure this replit as well.

 ### Secrets

-Create the following secrets in your REPLIT based on your own DocuSign account
+Create the following secrets in your REPLIT based on your own DocuSign account.
+Put fake data in IMM if you don't have a test system.

 * integrationkey = When you create an API application, you get this
 * userid = At the account level.
 This is who our JWT is impersonating for esigning
 * privatekey = Cut/paste your RSA private key here
 * redirecturi = Cut/paste the redirect uri you set in your DocuSign API app.
 This is used for the initial consent.
+* imm_apikey
+* imm_buisnessappuserid
+* imm_endpoint
+* imm_hostfiid
+* imm_partnerid
+* imm_userid

 ### Authentication Details